harness/developer-hub/docs/database-devops/get-started/onboarding-guide.md

  3. Configure your DB Connector.
 A DB Connector is a set of credentials used to talk to a running database server.
  4. Click **Select Connector** followed by **New Connector**.
  5. Enter a name for the database to which we will deploy.
 Click **Continue**.
- 6. Enter a JDBC url that we can use to conenct to the database.
+ 6. Enter a JDBC url that we can use to connect to the database.
  7. Enter a username and password for the database.
 The user *must* have the permissions covered in the [Prerequisites](#prerequisites) section.
  8. Click **Continue**.
  9. Choose a [delegate](../../platform/delegates/delegate-concepts/delegate-overview.md) to connect to the database.
 This delegate must have network access to the database server.
 Click **Save and continue**.